gvtret/libxml2/rs/PORTING_PLAN.md

 - Extended the in-memory parsing surface by stubbing `xmlReadDoc`, `xmlParseDoc`, and `xmlParseMemory` on top of the Rust `xmlReadMemory` implementation.
 - Routed `xmlReadFile` and `xmlParseFile` through the Rust stubs so filesystem-based entry points behave consistently with the in-memory helpers.
 - Stubbed the context-based helpers (`xmlCtxtReadMemory`, `xmlCtxtReadDoc`, `xmlCtxtReadFile`) to drive the placeholder parser via existing contexts.
+- Filled out the parser context lifecycle by stubbing `xmlNewParserCtxt`, `xmlInitParserCtxt`, `xmlClearParserCtxt`, `xmlCreateDocParserCtxt`, `xmlInitParser`, and `xmlCleanupParser` so callers can exercise the Rust scaffolding via the familiar C entry points.

 ## Tooling Notes
 - The helper script `rs/devtools.sh` runs formatting, lint, and header-generation checks; wire this into Meson/CMake and future